 Applying some critical thinking Ella turned and asked what about her and her brother then.
 She was set to get A’s or A stars in most of her exams - she was sorted, and would always do well in life.
-“But what about Ewen?” she asked, his chances of getting any good GCE’s slim, his talents yet to be fired.
+“But what about Ewen?” she asked his chances of getting any good GCE’s slim, his talents yet to be fired.
 “What about Ewen - what happens to him?”

 Trying to think of an answer I asked if she remembered the film 2012, the one where the huge waves crash over the Himalayas at the end, where almost the whole world dies, the one where the world is destroyed - well almost.

-“Well you know in that film that there are two big ships designed to save the last people left alive on the earth, the most important people in the world, the rich and clever and talented ones?”
+“Well, you know in that film that there are two big ships designed to save the last people left alive on the earth, the most important people in the world, the rich and clever and talented ones?”

 “Well you get to go on the boat Ella - but not your brother.”

-Even in the dark I could sense Ella’s shock at what I’d just said.
+Even in the dark, I could sense Ella’s shock at what I’d just said.

-“Not everyone gets to go on the boat” I tell her.
+“Not everyone gets to go on the boat,” I tell her.

 “DAD!” she shouts at me, “You can’t say that - Ewen’s your son, that’s a horrible thing to say!”

-“That’s life Ella” I say, knowing how hard it sounds, the brutality that experienced and excepted by the majority of the people on this planet.
+“That’s life Ella,” I say, knowing how hard it sounds, the brutality that experienced and excepted by the majority of the people on this planet.

 “But for people like Ewen they never get on the ship, they’re stuck outside in the flood.”

-Ella went quite.
+Ella went quiet.